• Skip to primary navigation

 • Vegan sausage: For extra savory flavor, plant-based protein, and a delicious ingredient to combine with apple, add 1-2 vegan sausage links (skin removed, and ‘meat’ crumbled) to the filling.
 Add it with the kale.

-• Herbs: Add more flavor to the stuffing with fresh or dried herbs like thyme, sage, rosemary, etc. (use 1-2 tablespoon fresh, or half if dried).
+• Herbs: Add more flavor to the stuffing with fresh or dried herbs like thyme, sage, rosemary, etc. (use 1-2 tbsp fresh, or half if dried).
 You can also use fresh herbs to garnish, like parsley/green onions.

 • Nuts/seeds: Mix some chopped nuts or whole seeds into the quinoa fillings for extra protein and texture.
 I.e., walnuts, pecans, cashews, pumpkin seeds, sunflower seeds, pine nuts, etc. I recommend lightly toasting them first for more flavor.